Theft Lawyer Central Illinois

 Because they are so commonplace, many people believe that theft crimes are not serious.
 It is important to understand that regardless of whether it’s a misdemeanor or felony, a conviction for theft charges can have lifelong consequences.
 In addition to fines and a potential prison sentence, your arrest and conviction will be recorded in your criminal record.
 This will show up on all background checks, impacting your opportunities for employment, housing, and more.

-When you hire an aggressive theft crime defense lawyer from Johnson Law Group in Central Illinois, you will have access to legal insight from a team with over 100 years of combined experience.
+When you hire an aggressive theft lawyer in Central Illinois from Johnson Law Group, you will have access to legal insight from a team with over 100 years of combined experience.
 Our team works tirelessly to protect our clients' rights.
 We have a long history of successful case outcomes where charges were reduced or dismissed entirely.

 Illinois Theft Laws & Classifications